This healthier Chicken Cordon Bleu tastes just as great as the fried version — maybe better!

 - 4 ounces sliced Swiss cheese

-- Spread ham slices (I cut mine in half to fit) over one half of each chicken breast.
+- Arrange ham slices over one half of each chicken breast.
 Layer cheese slices on top of ham slices.

-- Bake for 20 minutes or until cooked through.
+- Bake for 30-35 minutes or until chicken is cooked through and breading is light golden brown.
 Internal temp with an instant read thermometer should be at least 165°F.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.